Last Updated on October 1, 2020 by Pankaj Mangal

 Then, we bike to Dutch Palace and the Synagogue and take in all great history here.
 One thing that will stand out after biking through Fort Kochi is the thirst and we can quench our thirsts with a sweet, cardamom lassi from the Gujarati community corner.
 By evening, we cycle to the beach and catch a glorious sunset as we relax our weary legs.
 Afterwards, we can ride some more.

-Riding during the night is one of my favorite pastimes, especially in the brightly lit streets of Mattancherry where you can find people walking, shopping and chatting till midnight.
+Riding during the night is one of my favorite thing to do, especially in the brightly lit streets of Mattancherry where you can find people walking, shopping and chatting till midnight.

 We ride to the Konkani community corner and savor delicious homemade dosas and idlis with hot, spicy chutney and a refreshing tea.